zackman0010/grafana/README.md

 - **Explore Metrics:** Explore your data through ad-hoc queries and dynamic drilldown.
 Split view and compare different time ranges, queries and data sources side by side.
 - **Explore Logs:** Experience the magic of switching from metrics to logs with preserved label filters.
 Quickly search through all your logs or streaming them live.
 - **Alerting:** Visually define alert rules for your most important metrics.
 Grafana will continuously evaluate and send notifications to systems like Slack, PagerDuty, VictorOps, OpsGenie.
-- **Mixed Data Sources:** Mix different data sources in the same graph!
+- **Mixed Data Sources:** Mix different data sources in the same graph\!
 You can specify a data source on a per-query basis.
 This works for even custom datasources.

 ## Get started

 - [Get Grafana](https://grafana.com/get)
 - [Installation guides](https://grafana.com/docs/grafana/latest/setup-grafana/installation/)

 Unsure if Grafana is for you?
-Watch Grafana in action on [play.grafana.org](https://play.grafana.org/)!
+Watch Grafana in action on [play.grafana.org](https://play.grafana.org/)\!

 ## Documentation